shalomb/code-mgmt-best-practices/PITCHME.md

 +++

+## Versioning - Recommendations

 - Use git tags on the `master` branch
+- Recommendation: Make use of [Semantic Versioning 2.0.0](https://semver.org/)
 - Deploy code from a tag.
 - Why?
 Because `13619bd` means what. `v2.3.456` is better.
 - Especially true if your code has downstream consumers.
-- Recommendation: Make use of [Semantic Versioning 2.0.0](https://semver.org/)

 ---